haruue-net/srcproxy/README.md

 Please be aware that `ip_nonlocal_bind` is a global options for all application in this netns, and add a `dev lo table local` route would make the prefix only to be routed to local process.
-It is recommanded to run the srcproxy sevver in a standalone netns for a easier configation.
+It is recommanded to run the srcproxy sevver in a standalone netns for a easier configration.

 ### Client